flytxtds/Internship-2022/README.md

 ### Goal:
 Create an explainable causal model for churn which:
-1. automatically visualizes the causal structure in the observed data.
+1. Automatically visualizes the causal structure in the observed data.
 2. Predicts if a user will churn, along with top-3 causal factors based on model's belief (as an explanation).

 The model should be built using CausalNex, an open-source project from McKinsey (https://github.com/quantumblacklabs/causalnex)

 ### Success Criteria:
 1. Prediction accuracy of the causal model should be comparable to that of a baseline model based on RandomForest.
 2. Domain expert's validation of the learned causal structure; subjective evaluation of causes for churn on a random subset of cases

 *Brownie points for setting up an interactive demo of the model on public cloud, covering the following functionality:
-1. user uploads a churn dataset
+1. User uploads a churn dataset
 2. Gets a causal structure visualization which he/she can edit.
 3. KPIs for a user can be entered to get a prediction along with an explanation based on top-3 causal factors